abcjohnny/Activity-Simulator/README.md

 If you chose to name your private repo something else change line #27 in main.cpp and compile.

 Run the executable.
-This will take some time as all there is a 2 second delay implemented between commits.
+This will take some time as there is a 2 second delay implemented between commits.